KaiNorberg/PatchworkOS/README.md

 ### File Flags?

-You may have noticed that, in the above section, the `open()` function does not take in a flags argument.
-This is because flags are part of the file path directly so if you wanted to create a non-blocking socket, you would use
+You may have noticed that in the above section, the `open()` function does not take in a flags argument.
+This is because flags are part of the file path directly so if you wanted to create a non-blocking socket, you can write

 ```c
 fd_t handle = open("/net/local/seqpacket:nonblock");